min2ha/ukwa-site/content/target/57762/index.en.md

   "subject": "Brexit"
 }

-# Treasury: Customs Bill: legislating for the UK’s future customs, VAT and excise regimes

 This document sets out the government’s plans to legislate for the standalone customs, VAT and excise regimes the UK will need once it leaves the EU.